An Information-Theoretic Analysis of Thompson Sampling for Logistic Bandits: Introduction

-In this work, we address these issues and propose a regret bound that scales only logarithmically with the slope of the logistic function.
-Our key contributions are as follows: \begin{itemize} \item We propose an information-theoretic regret bound for infinite and continuous action and parameter spaces that relies on the entropy of the quantized parameter, $\ent(\Theta_\varepsilon)$.
-This result is achieved by adapting the approaches from~\cite{neu_information-theoretic_2021} and~\cite{gouverneur_thompson_2023} to the logistic bandit setting. \item We present a refined analysis showing that for all $\beta > 0$, the information ratio of TS for logistic bandits is bounded by $\tfrac{9}{2}d$, improving upon previous results. \item We establish a bound of $O(d\sqrt{T \log(\beta T/d)})$ on the regret of TS.
-To our knowledge, this is the first bound on logistic bandits that scales only logarithmically on $\beta>0$ and is independent of the number of actions. \end{itemize}
+In this paper, we address these issues and obtain a regret bound that scales only logarithmically with the slope of the logistic function, while remaining independent of the cardinality of the action space.
+Our key contributions are as follows: \begin{itemize} \item We prove an information-theoretic regret bound of order $O(\sqrt{T \Gamma (\ent(\Theta_\varepsilon)+\beta \varepsilon T)})$ that holds for infinite and continuous action and parameter spaces.
+The bound relies on the entropy of the parameter quantized at scale $\epsilon>0$, and on the average expected TS information ratio, $\Gamma$. \item We present a new analysis showing that, for all $\beta > 0$, the TS information ratio for logistic bandits is bounded by $\tfrac{9}{2}d\alpha^{-2}$, improving upon the previous results.
+Notably, our bound does not depend on the fragility dimension $\eta$ which can scale exponential in $d$. \item We establish a regret bound of order $O(d/\alpha\sqrt{T \log(\beta T/d)})$ for Thompson Sampling.
+To our knowledge, this is the first regret bound for any logistic bandit algorithm that scales only logarithmically with $\beta>0$ and is independent of the number of actions.
+Additionally, we show that if the action space encompasses the parameter space, the expected regret of Thompson Sampling is bounded in $O(d \sqrt{T \log(\beta T/d)})$ with no dependence on $\alpha$. \end{itemize}

+The rest of the paper is organized as follows. \Cref{sec:problem_setup} introduces the logistic bandit problem, defines the Bayesian expected regret, and the specific notations used. \Cref{sec:information_ratio} introduces the Thompson Sampling algorithm and the information ratio analysis. \Cref{sec:main_results} states and discusses our main results, providing the improved regret bounds. \Cref{sec:analysis} presents the key ideas for analyzing the information ratio ; and finally, Section~\ref{sec:conclusion} discusses our results and future extensions.